sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

    ### Meridian is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
 To open Meridian, enter `meridian://` in Safari's address bar and press Enter.
 Until further notice, this does not work, due to Safari not working on that version of iOS.
 This may be fixed at a later date.
 Sorry for the inconvenience.

-   ### Chimera is absent (on iPads)
-   iPads have uicache issues with most jailbreaking tools.
-To open Chimera, enter `chimera://` in Safari's address bar and press Enter.

-   ### Electra is absent (on iPads)
-   iPads have uicache issues with most jailbreaking tools.
-To open Electra, enter `electra://` in Safari's address bar and press Enter.

    ### Terminal is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
 To open Terminal, enter `mterminal://` in Safari's address bar and press Enter.